rikhuijzer/tools/chapters/preface.md

 Also, these basic tools are used by more other tools and people, so more effort is put into the development.
 That, in turn, usually results in the tools being more reliable, better documented and more performant.
 As another argument, these basics will allow you to combine the tools more easily, giving you more power.
+Other people will call this book opinionated, and push for other tools.
+That is why I've spent a great amount of arguing for the merits of each tool.
+If you already use another similar too and are happy with it, then please skip the chapter in this book.

 ## Acknowledgements